loading

 What is the typical lead time for KDS hardware orders from a manufacturer?

 Standard production lead times range from 15 to 35 business days depending on order volume and customization requirements.
 Sample orders are generally shipped within 5–7 business days if the model is in stock.
 Orders involving custom enclosure colors, screen specifications, or firmware modifications may require an additional 10–15 days for engineering and quality assurance.
-Buyers should also factor in international shipping and customs clearance time when planning deployment schedules.

 prev